 As technology advances and WiFi-enabled devices become more “smart”, the Internet of Things has expanded to apply to many household devices and objects that communicate with each other in an attempt to streamline processes and everyday tasks.

-Devices that utilise the Internet of Things range from smartphones and wearable tech to smart home products such as motion sensors, lightbulbs and kitchen appliances.
+Internet of Things devices ranges from smartphones and wearable tech to smart home products such as motion sensors, lightbulbs and kitchen appliances.

 What are the recent challenges in IoT?